Watersheds: Role, Importance, & Stewardship

 Wetlands Protection.
 (2007, Summer).
 Retrieved September 14, 2016, from http://www.deq.state.ms.us/MDEQ.nsf/page/WQCB_Steam_Wetland_Alteration03?OpenDocument

-By Caleb Aldridge, Research Associate, and Beth Baker, PhD, Assistant Extension Professor, Wildlife, Fisheries, and Aquaculture.
+By Caleb Aldridge, former Research Associate, and Beth Baker, PhD, Associate Extension Professor, Wildlife, Fisheries, and Aquaculture.